-Our Dry Leasing business is primarily focused on a portfolio of six modern, efficient 777-200LRF aircraft and our growing fleet of 767-300 freighter aircraft for regional and domestic applications.
-We will continue to explore opportunities to invest in additional aircraft, such as the 767-300 freighter aircraft committed to Amazon.
+Our Dry Leasing business is primarily focused on a portfolio of eight modern, efficient 777-200LRF aircraft and our fleet of 767-300 freighter aircraft for regional and domestic applications.
+We will continue to explore opportunities to invest in additional aircraft.